Dr. Mike Shaw is an award-winning photographer, author, speaker and workshop leader based in St. Paul, Minnesota.

 He holds a Ph.D in Materials Engineering from the University of California, Santa Barbara, an M.S. in Ceramic Engineering from the Ohio State University and a B.S. in Materials Science and Engineering from the University of California, Berkeley.
 He spent two years as a post-doctoral research scientist at Cambridge University, England.

-Before his photography career took off, he was a physics and astronomy professor for over fifteen years.
-He also worked as an applied physics research scientist for over ten years.
+Before his photography career took off, he was a physics and astronomy professor; and an applied physics research scientist, each for over a decade.

-His new book (2018), “Composite Nightscapes and Time-lapses,” Routledge/Focal Press, explains everything you need to know to make state-of-the-art multi-image photography and time-lapse projects using photographs made from a fixed tripod position.
+His newest book (2018), “Composite Nightscapes and Time-lapses,” Routledge/Focal Press, explains everything you need to know to make state-of-the-art multi-image photography and time-lapse projects using photographs made from a fixed tripod position.

 His first book (2017), “The Complete Guide to Landscape Astrophotography – Understanding, Planning, Creating and Processing Nightscape Images,” Routledge/Focal Press, integrates astronomy, photography and planning methods to allow you to be at the right place, at the right time, with the right equipment and knowledge to get your shot right the first time.

 Mike has traveled with his camera to remote wilderness areas around the world.
 He is known for his friendly, down-to-earth teaching style and enjoys collaborating with others.
-His work has appeared on CNN, CBS, NBC, ABC, Space.com, Sky News, NASA, Minnesota Monthly, Lake Superior Magazine, Destination Duluth, The World At Night (TWAN), PhotoPills, the Bryan Peterson School of Photography and in the US National Park Service.
+His work has appeared on CNN, CBS, NBC, ABC, Space.com, Sky News, NASA, Minnesota Monthly, Lake Superior Magazine, Destination Duluth, Minnesota Star Tribune, The World At Night (TWAN), PlanIt Pro, PhotoPills, the Bryan Peterson School of Photography and in the US National Park Service.
+He is the host and co-founder of The Aurora Summit annual conference (theaurorasummit.com).